jankrepl/deepdow/docs/source/losses.rst

 otherwise (i.e. :code:`MeanReturns`) a negative is computed instead.
 For the exact usage see :ref:`losses_API`.

+Alpha
+*****
+Negative alpha with respect to a predefined portfolio of assets.
+If :code:`benchmark_weights=None` then considering the equally weighted portfolio by default.

 CumulativeReturn
 ****************
-Simple cumulative of the buy and hold portfolio at the end of the :code:`horizon` steps.
+Negative simple cumulative of the buy and hold portfolio at the end of the :code:`horizon` steps.

 .. math::